LG Dare: Messaging and text input

 The Dare supports EMS, MMS, SMS, and Instant Messaging.
 For this and any other text inputs, the phone provides several options.
 One can bring up a standard keypad with letters and use multi-tap (T9 (predictive text)) or a word-guessing system.
 If the phone is turned sideways, it senses the change in orientation and brings up a full keyboard.
 Also of note is a handwriting feature which allows the user to write numbers or letters by writing with a finger.
 In each of these modes, the user must manually change the setting (capital or lowercase letters, numbers, or symbols) to allow the phone to know what type of character is being input.

 Ringtones and multimedia playback

 The phone uses MP3 polyphonic and Truetone ringtones and has vibrate options.
 It also plays videos and music in MP3, AAC (unprotected only), AAC+, and WMA formats.

 Known Issues

-The phone is notorious for randomly dialing people while inside one's pocket, also known as "pocket dialing".

 A peculiar coding error never addressed nor corrected on LG's VX9700 chassis, there is a longstanding software texting bug using "complete-the-word" mode.
 When the user tilts the phone sideways, transitioning the screen from vertical to horizontal mode, the phone unintentionally reverts user control, back to Abc mode, from the "complete-the-word" mode.